What's New in Bomgar PA 15.3

 Privileged Web Access Console

 Gain secure access to endpoints through a web-based access console.
-The privileged web access console removes the requirement of having to download and install the Bomgar access console client, enabling quicker access from more locations.
+The web access console removes the requirement of having to download and install the Bomgar access console client, enabling quicker access from more locations.

 Command shell recordings are now included in Session Forensics searches.
 Successful matches in stored shell recordings automatically take the user to that point in time in the recording.